Emery-Dittmer/2023-ona-assignments/Assignment 3/Ex3.md

 ![](Ex3_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

+Based on this data we will only have about 121 employees in the work groups we are interested in

 ### 3.1 Degree Centrality

 The count of the number of links each node has to other nodes.
 For